KV152/Data-Structures-and-Algorithm/Searching and Sorting.md

 Summary of K-sum problem:</br>
 Becasue the cost of sorting is constat for all value of K, the two pointers approach is the best techqnuie for solving K-sum problem when K>2.
 The hashing techqniue is best in both time and space for two-sum problem.
 The combination of two poiners and sorting algorithm is determined by the space complexity for K-sum problem (K>2).
 If the space complexity is required, insertion or bubble sort with space complexity O(1) are the optimal options.
 Otherwise, quicksort or mergesort are faster in sorting.
+When considering duplicates problem, the staightfoward method to avoid duplicats is by sorting the array and skipping the conunies consecutive same value.
+Therefore, two pointers approach is the best technique to solve K-sum problem with duplicates problem.

+The general solution written in C++ for K-sum can be found in [4-Sum](https://github.com/KV152/LeetCode-Solution/blob/master/4-Sum.md).